Skip to main content

 How Can Tight Muscles Result In Back Pain?

-Tensing muscles are the body’s way to prevent further damage and signal to us that we should take steps to help these muscles loosen up.
-If the necessary precautions aren’t taken, the condition of these muscles can worsen and lead to more serious issues.
+Tensing muscles is the body’s way of preventing further damage and signaling that we should take steps to help these muscles loosen up.
+If the necessary precautions aren’t taken, the condition of these muscles can worsen and lead to more severe issues.

 These issues can impact our ability to move and cause chronic pain throughout the body, including the lower back.
 Back muscle tension expresses itself throughout our lower body and can even impact the muscles of the pelvis, hips, and upper legs.

-Often, tight lower back muscles come with a range of symptoms such as spasms, cramps, stiffness, and pain.
-These pains can range from constant, minor aches, to full-on incapacitating discomfort.
+Tight lower back muscles often cause symptoms such as spasms, cramps, stiffness, and pain.
+These pains can range from constant, minor aches to full-on incapacitating discomfort.

-Tight back muscles can stem from a range of possible causal factors.
-Strenuous bouts of physical activity, dehydration, awkward posture, or a poor mattress can all impact how tight our lower back muscles are and may cause the symptoms mentioned above.
+Tight back muscles can result from a range of possible causal factors.
+Strenuous physical activity, dehydration, awkward posture, or a poor mattress can all impact how tight our lower back muscles are and may cause the symptoms mentioned above.

-While it is normal to feel tension after such activities, if it does not subside within a few days, it is important to take precautionary measures to ensure good muscular health.
+While it is expected to feel tension after such activities, precautionary measures should be taken to ensure good muscular health if it does not subside within a few days.

 Muscle Tension and Pain

-Muscle tissue is made of cells that can contract and expand in order to produce movement throughout the body.
-The cells which make up muscle tissue are typically long and slender, leading them to be known as “muscle fibers”.
-These muscle fibers are well supplied with blood vessels which keep them oxygenated and healthy.
+Muscle tissue comprises cells that can contract and expand to move the body.
+These cells are typically long and slender, becoming known as “muscle fibers.”
+These muscle fibers are well supplied with blood vessels, which keep them oxygenated and healthy.

-Along with the network which supplies blood and oxygen to these tissues, they are also connected to and controlled by the nervous system which sends electrical impulses to produce contractions when we need to move.
+Along with the network that supplies blood and oxygen to these tissues, the nervous system also connects to and controls them.
+It sends electrical impulses to produce contractions when we need to move.

-In a similar sense, nerves found within the muscles send diagnostic signals to the brain which give it an idea of the condition these muscles are in.
-When these nerves sense any sign of damage or tension, they send impulses to the brain which create a pain response within the specific area.
+Similarly, nerves within the muscles send diagnostic signals to the brain, giving it an idea of the condition of these muscles.
+When these nerves sense any sign of damage or tension, they send impulses to the brain, which create a pain response within the specific area.

 If the muscles are dehydrated, overused, or suffer an acute injury, they tense up to prevent damage to these underlying structures.
 This is the reason tense muscles create pain.